 Nursing and Health Sciences

-Required: One year of biology and one year of chemistry for all majors; four years of math, including trigonometry or pre-calculus; one year of physics for exercise and movement science majors.
+Required: One year of biology and one year of chemistry for all majors; four years of math, including trigonometry or pre-calculus.

 Recommended: Additional science course work beyond chemistry and biology in the senior year of high school for all majors.
-One year of physics is recommended for medical radiation sciences and athletic training majors.
+One year of physics is recommended for Exercise and Movement Science, Medical Radiation Sciences, and Medical Laboratory Science majors.

 Important Codes for Applying